berachain/BRIPs/roles.md

 # Roles and Responsibilities

-This document lists the individuals currently serving in key roles in the BerIP process for the Berachain ecosystem.
+This document lists the individuals currently serving in key roles in the BRIP process for the Berachain ecosystem.

-For details on what these roles mean, see [BerIP-0000: Process and Guidelines](meta/BerIP-0000.md).
+For details on what these roles mean, see [BRIP-0000: Process and Guidelines](meta/BRIP-0000.md).

 ---

 ## Editors

-Editors are responsible for managing the BerIP lifecycle, ensuring proposals follow the correct structure, and assigning numbers/statuses.
+Editors are responsible for managing the BRIP lifecycle, ensuring proposals follow the correct structure, and assigning numbers/statuses.

 | Name / Handle | Role / Affiliation | GitHub |
 |---------------|--------------------|--------|